yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 </code>
 </div>
 It works!
-Great, we don't have to declare a new function for each different type.
+Great, we don't have to declare a new function for every single type.
 For example, in `C`, you'll have to declare a function for `int`, for `float`, for `long`, for `double`, etc...

 But, what type should we declare?
-To discover the type Haskell as found for us, just launch ghci:
+To discover the type Haskell has found for us, just launch ghci:

 <pre><span class="low">
 %</span> ghci<span class="low"><code>